apache/carbondata/docs/quick-start-guide.md

 ./bin/spark-shell --jars <carbondata assembly jar path>
 ```

-In this shell, SparkSession is readily available as 'spark' and Spark context is readily available as 'sc'.
+In this shell, SparkSession is readily available as `spark` and Spark context is readily available as `sc`.

 In order to create a CarbonSession we will have to configure it explicitly in the following manner :